-To figure out which part of this chapter will help with your specific problem or concern, START HERE
+To figure out which part of this chapter will help with your specific problem or concern, START HERE covered or not, the way in which they are covered, and problems related to payment for medical care or prescription drugs.)

 Is your problem or concern about your benefits or coverage?